Hire Purchase (HP) is a way of financing a vehicle over a fixed

 At the end of the agreement the car is yours to keep or sell as you please.

 Because in your monthly repayments you have repaid the whole of the amount originally

 borrowed you will have kept the interest charges to minimum by comparison with a Personal

 Contract Purchase agreement (leaving aside the rate of interest charged).

 Because the finance repayments cover repayment of the full purchase price, rather

 than just depreciation, the monthly repayments are typically more than those of Personal

 If you fail to complete the agreement then the car remains the property of the finance

-company and can be repossessed by the finance company (subject to certain requirements).
+company and can be repossessed by the finance company (subject to certain legal requirements).